apache/trafficcontrol/docs/source/development/traffic_router/traffic_router_api.rst

 ``/crs/locations``
 ==================
-A list of configured :term:`Cache Group`\ s to which the Traffic Router is capable of routing client traffic.
+A list of configured :term:`Cache Groups` to which the Traffic Router is capable of routing client traffic.

 Request Structure
 -----------------